-The governance compliance statement prescribes how the Shropshire County Pension Fund is governed.
+The governance compliance statement describes how the Shropshire County Pension Fund is governed.
 It explains the role of the Pensions Committee and the Pensions Board and how it reports into the council.
 The make-up of the committee is outlined and the reasons for the current representation.
 The role of officers, independent advisors and employee and pensioner representatives are also clearly explained.

-The governance compliance statement includes details of compliance against the best practice guidelines on pension fund governance that have been issued by the Ministry of Housing, Communities and Local Government.
+The governance compliance statement includes details of compliance against the best practice guidelines on pension fund governance that have been issued by the Department for Levelling Up, Housing and Communities.
 The governance arrangements of the Shropshire County Pension Fund adhere to these best practice guidelines.

-Under the cabinet structure in local government, management of the pension fund is a nonexecutive function and this is reflected in Shropshire Council's governance structure as administering authority.
+Under the cabinet structure in local government, management of the pension fund is a non-executive function and this is reflected in Shropshire Council's governance structure as administering authority.